Board of Directors

 Nancy MacNeill

 Nancy MacNeill was born in Iqaluit, and moved to Yellowknife with her family after a brief stint in Quebec.
 After graduating with a Bachelor of Arts in Political Science and History, she returned to the Northwest Territories and began working with arts organizations and youth to create a stronger, more vibrant, more resilient community for Northern youth.
-In addition to her work with FOXY, Nancy has worked with the Northern V Network, the Long John Jamboree, and the Yellowknife International Film Festival to create venues of artistic expression and opportunities for youth to become more active in their communities.
+In addition to her work with FOXY, Nancy has worked with the Northern Mosaic Network, Folk on the Rocks, the Long John Jamboree, and the Yellowknife International Film Festival to create venues of artistic expression and opportunities for youth to become more active in their communities.
+She currently works for the Office of the Chief Public Health Officer, delivering health and harm reduction education about substance use to Northerners.
 Nancy co-founded FOXY with Candice Lys, and is at her FOXiest in a fancy dress and sealskin boots.